healthyred/healthyred.github.io/_pages/home.md

 [FracVisual](https://yuxin-wu.shinyapps.io/shiny/) ([Github](https://github.com/chriswu1996/IFSComputation)) - An app utilized to visualize the creation of fractals (such as the serpinski triangle, or the koch snowflake) in its IFS systems - made in collaboration with Yuxin Wu.

-Infection ([Github](https://github.com/nomoid/MomathHackathon)) - Momath Hackathon Finalist, a game created for the New York Museum of Mathematics - made in collaboration with Markus Feng, Shivam Satyarthi.
+Infection ([Github](https://github.com/nomoid/MomathHackathon)) - Momath Hackathon Finalist, a game created for the New York Museum of Mathematics - made in collaboration with Markus Feng, Shivam Satyarthi, Nicole Hessler.